-Cancer Treatment Centers of America® (CTCA) in Zion, Illinois, the first hospital in the CTCA® family, is home to a robust supportive care services department.
-The many therapeutic services offered at the Chicago-area cancer center include acupuncture, an ancient branch of Chinese medicine that can help patients combat a number of cancer-related side effects.
+Cancer Treatment Centers of America® (CTCA), Chicago, the first hospital in the CTCA® family, is home to a robust supportive care services department.
+The many therapeutic services offered at our Chicago-area hospital include acupuncture, an ancient branch of Chinese medicine that can help patients combat a number of cancer-related side effects.

 It is believed that restoring healthy energy flow through acupuncture can have a positive effect by triggering natural healing processes and balance in the body.
-Our licensed acupuncturists at CTCA at Midwestern Regional Medical Center (Midwestern) help patients work through a number of physical and emotional side effects of chemotherapy, surgery or other cancer treatments.
-Serving patients from North and South Dakota, the Great Lakes and greater Midwest region, as well as from around the country, the therapies offered by the acupuncture team at Midwestern are voluntary, meaning patients can use them if and when they feel they are needed.
+Our licensed acupuncturists at our Chicago hospital help patients work through a number of physical and emotional side effects of chemotherapy, surgery or other cancer treatments.
+Serving patients from North and South Dakota, the Great Lakes and greater Midwest region, as well as from around the country, the therapies offered by the acupuncture team at our hospital in Chicago are voluntary, meaning patients can use them if and when they feel they are needed.